 |The Messiah Stradivarius|

 Elgar believed almost anybody could learn to play the piano, but that it took a consummate artist to play the violin.
 That explains his insistence the violin was “my instrument, not the piano.”
-In his first Birmingham lecture, he described the piano as “rigid”, capable only of limited range of tone qualities.
-As a singing instrument the violin eclipses the piano in its capacity to imitate the human voice by means of vibrato, sustained volume control, and varied tonal inflection.
-The way it is held on the left shoulder in front of the voice box alludes to its special role an extension of the human voice.
-Elgar composed a violin concerto, but never completed a piano concerto.
-In that comparison one can discern what instrument was closest to his heart.
+In his first Birmingham lecture, he described the piano as “rigid”, capable only of a limited range of tone qualities.
+As a singing instrument, the violin eclipses the piano in its capacity to imitate the human voice by means of vibrato, sustained volume control, and varied tonal inflection.
+The way it is held on the left shoulder in front of the voice box alludes to its special role as an extension of the human voice.
+Elgar composed a violin concerto but never completed a piano concerto.
+In that comparison, one can discern what instrument was closest to his heart.
 He once told Ivor Atkins that he wished to have the nobilmente theme of the slow movement from his violin concerto inscribed on his tombstone.

-Some of the greatest violins were constructed in the 1700’s.
-Stradivari’s Golden Era began in 1700 and culminated in 1720 with the construction of some his greatest instruments such as the ‘Messiah’ in 1716 and the ‘Red’ Mendelssohn in 1720.
+Some of the greatest violins were constructed in the 1700s.
+Stradivari’s Golden Era began in 1700 and culminated in 1720 with the construction of some of his greatest instruments such as the ‘Messiah’ in 1716 and the ‘Red’ Mendelssohn in 1720.
 It is entirely reasonable to draw a numerological association of the number 17 with the violin.
 The Enigma Theme is 17 measures in length, and the melody is almost entirely confined to the violins.
 In addition to possessing marvelous scoring for strings, the Enigma Variations contain a symbolic reference to one of the greatest violinist of the nineteenth century: Joseph Joachim (1831 – 1907).
 In Variation XIII, the Mendelssohn fragments appear in three different keys: A flat major, F minor, and E flat major.
 The letters for these keys (F.A.E.) form the title of a famous violin Sonata composed jointly for Joachim by Schumann, Brahms and Albert Dietrich.
 The cryptic letters in the title come from Joachim’s personal motto, Frei Aber Einsam (‘Free but lonely’).
 This veiled reference dovetails with Elgar's comments about the Enigma theme capturing "the loneliness of the artist."
 Joachim was immensely popular in England, was a favorite performer of Queen Victoria, and received an honorary doctorate from Cambridge in 1877.
 This was the same degree conferred by the same university on Elgar in 1900.
-It is noteworthy that Joachim was permitted to play Stradivari’s ‘Messiah” in 1891, commenting in a letter afterwards, “Of course, the sound of the Strad, that unique ‘Messie’, turns up again and again in my memory, with its combined sweetness and grandeur, that struck me so much in hearing it.”
+It is noteworthy that Joachim was permitted to play Stradivari’s ‘Messiah” in 1891, commenting in a letter afterward, “Of course, the sound of the Strad, that unique ‘Messie’, turns up again and again in my memory, with its combined sweetness and grandeur, that struck me so much in hearing it.”
 Joseph Joachim's initials (J.J.) match the same Bach routinely wrote on manuscripts as a shortcut for the Latin phrase Jesu Juva.

 As the opening passage from the psalms says, the Messiah is pleased with the sounds of stringed instruments.
 There is far more to the connection between Jesus and the violin than this one scriptural reference.
 Hidden in plain sight on the violin is an astounding array of symbolic connections that undoubtedly contributed to Elgar’s identification with that revered instrument.
 Jesus was a carpenter’s son and worked with wood before beginning his ministry, and the violin is made primarily of wood.
 The end of the violin neck is traditionally carved in the form of a scroll.
 In Revelations 5:5 it says the only one worthy to open the sacred scroll with seven seals is “the Lion of the tribe of Judah, the root of David” – a distinct reference to Jesus.
 Amazingly, the side profile of the violin scroll is shaped like the number seven.
-Similarly, the number of natural musical notes is limited to seven: A, B, C, D, E, F and G.
+Similarly, the number of natural musical notes is limited to seven: A, B, C, D, E, F, and G.

 Just as Jesus is known as the Lion of Judah, the violin is called the lion of the orchestra because it outnumbers all other instruments and dominates the orchestra.
 Some violins even have in place of the standard scroll the form of a lion’s head.
 Jesus is also known as the King of Kings.
 In a copy of Anton Reich’s Orchestra Primer given to Elgar by his mother on March 7, 1869, it says the violin is the “king of instruments.”
 Before the rise of the modern conductor, the orchestra was directed by the leading violinist known as the concertmaster.
-The white conductor’s baton developed from the use of the violin bow with its easily visible white horse hair.
+The white conductor’s baton developed from the use of the violin bow with its easily visible white horsehair.
 The orchestra is tuned to at 440 Hz, known as concert A. The A string on the violin produces the A tone, and together those words spell atone, as in the atonement.
 The violin's two lowest strings (G and D) are the phonetic equivalent of God.
-In a surprising parallel, the three upper strings (D, A and E) are a phonetic version of Dei, the Latin word for God.
-In the Hebrew scriptures God's name is represented by four letters, the tetragrammaton.
+In a surprising parallel, the three upper strings (D, A, and E) are a phonetic version of Dei, the Latin word for God.
+In the Hebrew scriptures, God's name is represented by four letters, the tetragrammaton.
 Similarly, the violin also has four letters that correspond to the four strings of the instrument.
 With so many uncanny parallels, the violin is symbolically God's instrument.

 |Lion's Head Violin Scroll|

-There is much more to the connection between the violin and Jesus than merely the number of trees or grain direction, for the types of wood used in the instrument’s construction are rife with theological symbolism.
+There is much more to the connection between the violin and Jesus than merely the number of trees or grain direction, for the types of wood used in the instrument’s construction is rife with theological symbolism.
 Ebony can be seen as representative of Jesus because he became sin on the cross, and the color black is symbolic of sin and judgment in the scriptures.
-For example, there was darkness over the land of Egypt for three days during the Exodus, and during the crucifixion there was darkness over the land of Israel for three hours.
+For example, there was darkness over the land of Egypt for three days during the Exodus, and during the crucifixion, there was darkness over the land of Israel for three hours.
 Elgar’s use of the phrase ‘dark saying’ in describing the enigma could be interpreted in this context as an allusion to the crucifixion and God’s judgment.
 The hardwood forming the back of the instrument can be allegorically seen as the criminal who hardened his heart and turned his back on Christ by rejecting him.
 In contrast, the softwood face of the violin can be seen symbolically as the second criminal who softened his heart and turned his face towards Christ in his dying hours.
 When the contrite criminal said, “Jesus, remember me when you come into your kingdom,” Jesus replied with some of the most poignant words of the New Testament: “I tell you the truth, today you will be with me in paradise.”
-In his lowest moment Jesus expressed God’s love, forgiveness and reconciliation to the lowest of the low – a criminal justly condemned to death for his many crimes.
+In his lowest moment, Jesus expressed God’s love, forgiveness, and reconciliation to the lowest of the low – a criminal justly condemned to death for his many crimes.
 The way the violin is held lends credence to this interpretation as the hardwood back faces the left arm while the softwood top faces the right.
 This mirrors the crucifixion of Jesus because the rebellious criminal was to his left, and the contrite one to his right.